FALL 2023 THESIS DEFENSE TIMELINE

 The Semester Before Your Defense

 - Choose your major professor.
 You’ll need to have chosen a major professor before you can be cleared to register for POLS 7300 (Master’s Thesis) for the next semester.
-When you have been cleared by the Graduate Advisor, be sure to register for at least 3 credits of POLS 7300.
+When you have been cleared by the Graduate Program Administrator, be sure to register for at least 3 credits of POLS 7300.

 - Fill out a Worksheet for MA Program of Study.

 - Start researching and writing your thesis!
-Next semester, you will be required to allow your major professor two weeks to work with you on a complete draft, your committee two weeks to read the final thesis, and the Graduate Advisor will need a window of time in which to schedule the defense before the Graduate School deadline, which means you will not have the entire semester to finish your thesis.
+Next semester, you will be required to allow your major professor two weeks to work with you on a complete draft, your committee two weeks to read the final thesis, and the Graduate Program Administrator will need a window of time in which to schedule the defense before the Graduate School deadline, which means you will not have the entire semester to finish your thesis.
 To avoid a last-minute rush, start writing now.

 The Semester in Which You Defend Your Thesis